 Tiffin in Seneca County, Ohio — The American Midwest (Great Lakes)

 Location.
-41° 6.268′ N, 83° 12.976′ W. Marker is in Tiffin, Ohio, in Seneca County.
-Marker is at the intersection of St. Lawrence Drive and U.S. 224 on St. Lawrence Drive.
-It is at the main entrance to the hospital.
-Touch for map.
-Marker is at or near this postal address: 45 St Lawrence Dr, Tiffin OH 44883, United States of America.
+41° 7.069′ N, 83° 10.667′ W. Marker is in Tiffin, Ohio, in Seneca County.
+Marker is at the intersection of Frost Parkway and Adams Street, on the right when traveling east on Frost Parkway.
+This historical marker is located Touch for map.
+Marker is in this post office area: Tiffin OH 44883, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Fort Ball (about 300 feet away, measured in a direct line); Founding of Tiffin (about 400 feet away); Tiffin Train Depot / Mad River and Lake Erie Railroad (about 500 feet away); State's First Female Lawyers (approx. 0.2 miles away); Rezin W. Shawhan & the Seneca County Museum (approx. 0.2 miles away); Early Electric Illumination, 1884 (approx. 0.3 miles away); Camp Noble (approx. half a mile away); Mercy Hospital of Tiffin / The Sisters of Mercy Come to Tiffin (approx. 2.2 miles away).
 Touch for a list and map of all markers in Tiffin.